ACCESSIBILITY IS BOTH ESSENTIAL AND USEFUL

 • Enjoy the same services

-In an equally effective, integrated manner, with substantially equivalent ease of use as a person without a disability.
+…in an equally effective, integrated manner, with substantially equivalent ease of use as a person without a disability.

 This means ACCESS.
-Digital accessibility strives for inclusive design that allows anyone to use, engage and enjoy digital content regardless of the level of ability, condition, or circumstances.
+Digital accessibility strives for inclusive design that allows anyone to use, engage, and enjoy digital content regardless of the level of ability, condition, or circumstances.
 It focuses on eliminating barriers that can block a user’s access to digital content and taking an active approach to creating a fully inclusive website for everyone, including people with visual, cognitive, physical, and auditory disabilities.

 4 Primary Reasons Why Accessibility Matters